Why Are My Plant Leaves Crispy

 Use these habits to reduce repeat symptoms and catch stress earlier.

-• ✔ Keep humidity steadier during dry seasons
+• Increase humidity around prone species during dry seasons

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.